usmanahsan2114/admin-spotify/USER_GUIDE.md

 2. Enter your email and password
 3. You'll see the Dashboard with your business overview

+### Storefront
+1. Go to `http://localhost:5174` (or your production storefront URL)
+2. Browse products and place orders as a customer

 ### Navigation
 - **Sidebar menu** (left side) shows all pages
 - **Top bar** shows store logo, name, and your profile